judofyr/temple/README.md

 that takes some input and produces some output.
 A parser is then something that takes a string and returns an Sexp.

-It’s important to remember that the parser *should be dumb*.
+It's important to remember that the parser *should be dumb*.
 No optimization, no guesses.
 It should produce an Sexp that is as close to the source as possible.
 You should invent your own abstraction.
 Maybe you even want to separate the parsers into several parts and introduce several abstractions on